GiammaFer75/MSc_Bioinformatics_project/README.md

 # MSc Bioinformatics with Systems Biology
 This repository contains the Python module Proteogenome and a folder with proteomics data.

+#### Folder TestFiles:
+- **PoGo_peptides.bed**      :  This file contains the peptide map performed by PoGo
+- **PoGo_peptides_PTM.bed**  :  This file contains the map of peptide PTMs performed by PoGo
+- **proteome_test.csv**      :  This file contains a PLGS table with peptides data from MS/MS analysis

 These data are provided in order to test Proteogenome.

 ## Run the simulation
 In order to run the simulation, create a woring folder.

-Dowload the in the folder Proteogenome.py and the contend of TestFiles folder.
+Copy in the folder Proteogenome.py and the contend of TestFiles folder.

 ## 1. Prepare input data
 **1.1 Upload proteomics data**